postaljs/postal.diagnostics/README.md

-postal.diagnostics
+# postal.diagnostics

 # Version 0.6.1

 # What is it?
-postal.diagnostics is a plug-in for [postal.js](https://github.com/ifandelse/postal.js) that enables the ability to wiretap the message bus and log all or a filtered subset of messages.
-You provide a `DiagnosticsWireTap` instance with a "writer" callback - enabling you to write the logged messages to the console (for example), or to the file system (node.js), DOM Element, websocket or nearly anything else you can imagine.
+postal.diagnostics is a plug-in for [postal.js](https://github.com/ifandelse/postal.js) that enables a 'smart' wiretap on message bus to log all or a filtered subset of messages.
+You provide a `DiagnosticsWireTap` instance with a "writer" callback - enabling you to write the logged messages to the console (for example), or to the file system (node.js), DOM Element, websocket or nearly anything else that can be a "writer target".

 # Why would I use it?
 Developing a browser or node.js application using a local message bus like [postal.js](https://github.com/ifandelse/postal.js) can greatly benefit from design/debug-time console logging.
 The postal.diagnostics plugin gives you tight control over what gets logged out to your writer callback, so it's fairly simple to narrow down your logged output to the messages you want to see.
-Having good visibility into the messages being published can greatly assist you in seeing the components of your application interact, and can help resolve odd runtime edge cases.
+Having good visibility into the messages being published assists you in seeing the components of your application interact, and helps resolve odd runtime edge cases.

 # Ok, great, so *how* do I use it?